Nicyprince/Nicyprince/README.md

-# Hi there! 👋  I'm Nicy Prince.
+# Hi there!
+I'm Nicy Prince.

 Welcome to my GitHub!
-I'm currently on a journey to become a **Data Analyst**.
+I'm currently on a journey to become a Data Analyst.
 I love working with data, uncovering insights, and applying statistical analysis to solve real-world problems.

 ## About Me

--  I'm pursuing a Post Graduate Diploma in **Big Data Analytics** at Lambton College.
+I'm pursuing a Post Graduate Diploma in Big Data Analytics at Lambton College.
--  I have a **Bachelor of Science in Mathematics** and love working with numbers, data, and algorithms.
+I have a Bachelor of Science in Mathematics and love working with numbers, data, and algorithms.
--  I'm documenting my **Data Analyst Journey** in my [GitHub repository]([https://github.com/your-username/Data-Analyst-Journey](https://github.com/Nicyprince/Data-Analyst-Journey)) where I upload daily projects and learnings.
--  I'm focused on improving my skills in data wrangling, visualization, and machine learning.
+I'm focused on improving my skills in data wrangling, visualization, and machine learning.

 ## Skills & Tools
 - **Languages**: Python, SQL
 - **Libraries & Tools**: Pandas, NumPy, Matplotlib, Seaborn, Jupyter Notebooks
 - **Big Data Tools**: Hadoop, PySpark, Hive